|

 Private Adoption, www.familyhelper.net/ad/prpr.html.
 Process described.
 Family Helper.

-Private Adoption - Ontario, www.children.gov.on.ca/mcys/english/programs/child/adoption/private.asp.
-Agency services, cost.
+Private Adoption - Ontario, www.gov.on.ca/children/english/programs/child/adoption/STEL01_136667.html.
+"Are you thinking of adoption for your child?"
+Private adoption; private agencies.
 Ontario Ministry of Children and Youth Services.

 Private Adoption Practitioners Approved to Conduct Homestudies - Ontario, www.children.gov.on.ca/mcys/english/resources/publications/child-practitioners.asp.
 In Ontario, contact information, by city, for over 100 private practitioners (usually a social worker) approved by the ministry to conduct adoption homestudies and supervise adoption placements.
 Ontario Ministry of Children and Youth Services.